Cracking any competitive examination is indeed challenging.

 Entrance exams are more about smart work than hard work; they need patience and correct time optimization.
-You can crack NEET with the correct set of strategies by working on perfecting yourself in the subject you're stronger at and then using an ample amount of time left with the subject that is a little hard to you.
+You can crack NEET with the correct set of strategies by working on perfecting yourself in the subject you're stronger at and then using an ample amount of time left with the subject that is a little hard for you.

 Avoid answering questions by guessing as Neet has negative markings too.
 Reparations are tiring, and it is even more tiring when it comes to memorizing what you have learned.